dhrosa/circuitpython_tool/docs/source/generated_cli_docs.rst

 --device query

+   *Optional*.
 If specified, this device will be restarted into its UF2 bootloader and be used as the target device for installing the image.

    :Aliases: ``-d``
    :Type: query